darkterra/OLD-Node-Nas-Manager/README.md

 This deamon run on the Env port or if is use, on the 3000 port.

-Then to use  your new servicies, take your favorite web browser and go to your ip adress of your NAS
+####Cool !
+But how do you use your new servicies, naw ?

+Is very simple, take your favorite web browser and go to your ip adress of your NAS

 Exemple :